 California Broadband Adoption by the Numbers

 CETF developed and sponsors the Statewide Survey on Broadband Adoption to track high-speed Internet at home and drive policy and action.
 The survey shows significant progress is being made.
-Between 2008 and 2019, home broadband adoption grew from 55% to 88%.
-Still, 1 in 8 households (12%) do not have Internet access at home, rising to 1 in 5 (19%) of low-income households.
-The goal is to reach at least 90% adoption statewide by 2022, with each group and region within 10% of the statewide adoption goal.
+Between 2008 and 2021, home broadband adoption grew from 55% to 90%.
+This year the Annual Survey finds slightly more than 90% of the state’s households have high-speed Internet access at home through either a computing device or a smartphone, but 9.6% still do not have access.

 CETF established the Statewide Survey on Broadband Adoption to drive policy and action, but too many residents are still stuck on the wrong side of the Digital Divide: